Professor David Banister

 1. Policy Scenario Building

 This has been undertaken in the context of sustainable urban development and transport.
 The perspective taken is a long term one (2030+), and it explores the future of cities and how transport can contribute to that future.
-Novel methods of modified backcasting have been used to develop visions of desirable city futures, together with the analysis of policy packages and paths to move towards those futures.
+Novel methods of modified participatory backcasting have been used to develop visions of desirable city futures, together with the analysis of policy packages and paths to move towards those futures.
 Two simulation models have been developed, one for role playing (TC-SIM) and the other to use multi-criteria assessment methods (INTRASIM).

 2. Reducing the Need to Travel